lapnd/httdes.github.io/freedom.md

 * * *

 # III.
-DevKitConfigs
+Configs File

 This file is the configuration file for the CPUs and internal bus systems.

 * * *

 # IV.
-DevKitFPGADesign:
+Design File

 This file carries out the actual implementation of the design, with all of the modules and how they are connected.